Allergy & Immunology Fellowship Training

 Once a month, a journal club is incorporated into Grand Rounds.
 A fellow and faculty member presents a selected article and oversee the ensuing discussion.
 The goals are to identify new and interesting clinical findings, and to teach a critical reading of the literature in pulmonary, allergy and critical care medicine.

 Thursdays 12-1 PM

 This is a weekly conference that is run by fellows.
 Individual fellows lead a case-based discussion on a specific topic along with a review of the pertinent literature.
 The conference varies from reviewing interesting radiography, case management issues, global trends in allergy and pulmonary care, and new treatment strategies.
-A/I fellows and occasionally faculty present overviews of key issues in A/I management in addition to interesting patient-oriented issues.
+Pulmonary, A/I fellows and occasionally faculty present overviews of key issues in Pulmonary and A/I management in addition to interesting patient-oriented issues.

 Work in Progress: